GovTechSG/terraform-s3-cloudfront-website/README.md

 ## Adding CSP headers

+### Basic CSP Configuration

 X headers are returned by default, to customise the content security policy, format it in terraform and provide the full string to the variable `content_security_policy`

+### Experimental: CSP with Nonce Support

+This module includes an experimental feature to inject nonces into your Content Security Policy and HTML content.
+This is useful when you need to use inline scripts or styles while maintaining a strict CSP.
+To enable this feature:

+1. Set `enable_nonce = true` in your module configuration
+2. Ensure your CSP includes the placeholders `'nonce-%%{SCRIPT_NONCE}%%'` and `'nonce-%%{STYLE_NONCE}%%'` where needed

+**Important Limitations:**
+- This feature is experimental and should only be enabled if you specifically need nonce support in your CSP
+- Nonces cannot be automatically injected into dynamically loaded content (e.g., JavaScript-injected scripts or styles)
+- The feature uses Lambda@Edge which may add latency to your requests
+- Only works with HTML files and requires proper Content-Type headers

 ```
 locals {